Tejasvibihari/Tejasvibihari/README.md

 Hi!
 I'm Tejasvi Kumar, a passionate MERN Stack developer with a strong foundation in both frontend and backend technologies.

+I'm driven by a deep interest in crafting engaging and dynamic web applications.
+I'm constantly learning and expanding my skillset to tackle new challenges and contribute to innovative projects.

+Beyond MERN, I'm also actively exploring Python to broaden my programming horizons.

 ![](https://leetcard.jacoblin.cool/tejasvibihari2000?ext=heatmap)
 <!--
 **Tejasvibihari/Tejasvibihari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.